(Revised from the previously published Jubilee Booklet)

 The rich Buckley dialect was

 born of the influx of people in the 18th and 19th

 centuries, creating a unique mix of accents, vocabulary and phrases.

 Potteries, Brickworks and Collieries: these three industries powered the engine of the town’s prosperity and fashioned the Buckley landscape.
 These industries have been determined by a corridor of clay and coal which runs across the district from Ewloe in the north to Padeswood in the south.
 Coal and clay were extracted from the surface in medieval times.

 POTTERIES.
-Nineteen of them have been recorded, the first in the mid 1400s, with the last being Lamb’s Pottery which closed down in 1945.
+Thirty one of them have been recorded, the first in the mid 1400s, with the last being Ollive Hayes pottery in Etna Road which was worked until 1942.
+Lamb’s Pottery was mothballed at the start of War in 1939 but hopes of resuming production were abandoned in1945 when it was found there was no longer a market for this type of product.
 The boulder clay was used in the potteries, which were producing pottery from the 13th or 14th centuries until the mid 20th century.
 The early potteries produced very fine ware, but in the 19th and early 20th centuries, the majority of the pottery produced was earthenware fashioned from the boulder clay.